ql1179/Ejacket_sensor/fabrication.md

 The fabrication process of the sensor is as follows.

+fabrication.png shows the process.

 1. We treated PDMS films with about 200μm thickness using O_2 plasma for 10 minutes.
 As the result, we derive a thin layer of oxidized hydrophilic PDMS.
 2. We coated a conductive thin films of PEDOT/CNFs on to the surface of oxidized hydrophilic PDMS by drop casting.